lauz1n/dogs-social/README.md

-# Dogs - Social Media for Dogs
+# Pawfriends - Social Media for Dogs

 ## This project is a fully functional Social Media for dogs.